 Legacy Planning Law Group knows that the best way to help our clients is to understand their long-term care planning needs and help them build that plan.
 If you’re interested in learning more about Veterans Benefits Planning in Jacksonville, please book your free 15-minute phone call with us today!

-For qualifying veterans, Aid and Attendance is paid in addition to the basic pension rate for seriously disabled wartime veterans who have limited or no income, and who are age 65 or older, or, if under 65, who are permanently and totally disabled.
+For qualifying veterans, Aid and Attendance are paid in addition to the basic pension rate for seriously disabled wartime veterans who have limited or no income, age 65 or older, or, if under 65, who are wholly and permanently disabled.

 What if you are service and medically eligible, but have too many assets or too much income to qualify?
 As with any government program, the rules governing eligibility are in a constant state of flux.
 The VA issued a new set of rules in October 2018.
 With federal budgets stretched to the limit with deficit spending, expect the rules governing asset limits to become stricter.
 This limitation includes any attempts to rearrange your assets to qualify, which may include retitling or giving away assets, or better yet, establishing a Veterans Asset Protection Trust.
-Making these types of changes for veterans benefits planning is perfectly legal, but doing so properly can be complicated to be effective and not render you ineligible.
+Making these types of changes for veterans benefits planning is perfectly legal, but doing so can be complicated to be effective and not render you ineligible.

 Application for Aid and Attendance Veterans Benefits is a complex and lengthy process.
-The forms are available for you to do this yourself, but be advised that if you apply and your application is denied, you must wait a year before you can reapply.
-For these reasons, many people seek assistance from an elder law attorney in completing the application.
+The forms are available for you to do this yourself but be advised that if you apply and your application is denied, you must wait a year before reapplying.
+For these reasons, many people seek assistance from a Jacksonville elder law attorney in completing the application.